 The Dental Implant Place doesn’t charge you this way.
 We charge a fixed cost for a set of full mouth implants, regardless of how many dental implants you actually need in your jaw to support your full arch zirconia bridge or snap in denture.
 Meaning, we don’t charge per implant.
 Not only that, but we almost never place an arch of full dental implants with a few as 6 implants.
 Usually we place far more, and these additional implants are included in your cost.

-Multiple Offices Means Multiple Bills
+2. Multiple Offices Means Multiple Bills

 Getting every step of your dental implant procedure taken care of in one office will significantly affect the cost of full mouth dental implants.
 If you are working with a dental implant dentist that can’t meet all of your procedural needs in one office, then your price will go up.
 More offices means more bills.

-Quality of the Material
+3. Quality of the Material – Zirconia v Acrylic

 Many implant dentists advertise that they provide full arch bridges.
 However, many of these offices use acrylic to build their dental crowns and bridges.
 Acrylic is the same plastic material used to make dentures.
 It is highly absorbent and cannot be cleaned adequately with brushing.
 This is why dentures must be removed and cleaned in a solution.